-I started bodybuilding in 1972, aged 14, when Arnold Schwarzenegger was in his prime.
+I started bodybuilding when Arnold Schwarzenegger was in his prime.
 I particularly recall an album of photographs taken mostly in the 1960s, including four astonishing shots of the 19-year-old Schwarzenegger taken at the 1966 London Mr. Universe.
-(I still have that album, nearly 40 years on.)
+(I still have that album.)

 Arnold’s physique, and the persona promoted by the muscle magazines, produced an icon that dominated bodybuilding.
 Although his Mr. Olympia physique was modest compared to today’s behemoths, it was spectacular for that era.